 Are you going through a major life change?
-Here you will find information about marriage, separation, and divorce, including resources on dividing up matrimonial property and changing your name.
+Here you will find information about marriage, separation, and divorce, including resources on dividing up family property and changing your name.

 The resources on this page were hand-picked by the Centre for Public Legal Education Alberta's staff as a good place to start.